Algorithmic enumeration of ideal classes for quaternion orders: Computing the class set for definite orders

 One natural way to enumerate primitive ideals $I$ would be to order them by $\N(\nrd(I))$, the absolute norm of their reduced norm.
 Alternatively, one may restrict the set of possible reduced norms as follows.

-\begin{prop}[Strong approximation] Let $S$ be a nonempty set of (finite) prime ideals of $\Z_F$ coprime to $\frakD$ which generate $\Cl_{S_\infty} \Z_F$.
-Then there exists a set of representatives $I$ for $\Cl \calO$ such that $\nrd(I)$ is supported in $S$. \end{prop}
+\begin{proposition}[Strong approximation] Let $S$ be a nonempty set of (finite) prime ideals of $\Z_F$ coprime to $\frakD$ which generate $\Cl_{S_\infty} \Z_F$.
+Then there exists a set of representatives $I$ for $\Cl \calO$ such that $\nrd(I)$ is supported in $S$. \end{proposition}

 \begin{proof} See Vign\'eras \cite[Theor\`eme III.4.3]{Vigneras} and the accompanying discussion. \end{proof}